 A stomp on a pointed shovel, that's easy—and so's electrocuting yourself when you slice into a buried power line.
-Which is why, says This Old House landscape contractor Roger Cook, any prospective hole-maker should first call 811 to notify the local utilites in your area.
-They'll send someone out to your place, mark any lines you have, and save you from getting buried yourself.
+Which is why, says This Old House landscape contractor Roger Cook, any prospective hole-maker should first visit digsafely.com to find the agency in his or her area that keeps track of underground utilities.
+It'll send someone out to your place, mark any lines you have, and save you from getting buried yourself.

 Say you want to hang a shelf.
 Knuckling the wallboard can pinpoint a stud.
 But to better the odds when your electronic stud finder's gone missing, use deductive reasoning.
 Most studs are placed at 16-inch intervals, so once you know where one is, you can usually find the rest.

 Start at a corner, where there's always a stud.
 Or take the cover plate off an electrical outlet and find out on which side it's mounted to the stud.
 From there, measure 16, 32, 48 inches, and you should hit a stud at each go.
 Eliminate all guesswork by using a thin bit to drill a test hole at the top of the base molding, which you can easily repair with a dab of caulk.